Mike Hargrove

-Dudley Michael Hargrove (born October 26, 1949) is a former Major League Baseball first baseman and manager.
-He is currently employed as an advisor with the Cleveland Guardians.
+Dudley Michael Hargrove (born October 26, 1949) is an American former professional baseball first baseman and manager.
+He is currently employed as an advisor with the Cleveland Guardians in Major League Baseball (MLB).
 Hargrove batted and threw left-handed.
-He played for the Texas Rangers (1974–78), San Diego Padres (1979), and Cleveland Indians (1979–85).
-After retiring, he went on to manage the Indians, Baltimore Orioles, and Seattle Mariners.
+He played for the Texas Rangers (1974–1978), San Diego Padres (1979), and Cleveland Indians (1979–1985).
+After retiring, he went on to manage the Indians from 1991 to 1999, the Baltimore Orioles from 2000 to 2003, and the Seattle Mariners from 2005 to 2007.
+He often went by the nickname "Grover" as a play on his surname.

 Playing career

 During his 12-year playing career, Hargrove batted .290 with 80 home runs and 686 runs batted in.
-He won both the AL Rookie of the Year and The Sporting News Rookie of the Year awards in 1974, after hitting a career-high .323 with the Rangers (he was the first Ranger ever to be so honored).
+He won both the AL Rookie of the Year and The Sporting News Rookie of the Year awards in 1974, after hitting a career-high .323 with the Rangers (he was the first Rangers player ever to be so honored).
 Afterwards, he made the AL All-Star squad in 1975 and led the league first basemen in assists twice.
 He was most effective in getting on base, moving runners, and not giving up an easy out—unusual for a first baseman which is usually considered a power position.

 Though he would later be honored as one of the Cleveland Indians' top 100 players in team history, one of Hargrove's early visits to Cleveland was less than memorable.
 As a rookie with the Rangers, Hargrove was one of the early targets of Cleveland fans during the infamous Ten Cent Beer Night incident on June 4, 1974.

-He also attained the nickname "The Human Rain Delay" for his deliberate routine at the plate before each at-bat and before each pitch.
-He irritated pitchers by stepping out of the batter's box after each pitch and starting his routine, which consisted of (1) adjusting his helmet, (2) adjusting his batting glove, making sure it was tight on his hand and especially the thumb, (3) pulling each sleeve on his uniform up about an inch, and (4) wiping each hand on his uniform pants – and then sometimes repeating the whole process again – before finally settling back into the box.
+Hargrove also attained the nickname "The Human Rain Delay" for his deliberate routine at the plate before each at-bat and before each pitch.
+He irritated pitchers by stepping out of the batter's box after each pitch and starting his routine, which consisted of (1) adjusting his helmet, (2) adjusting his batting glove, making sure it was tight on his hand and especially the thumb, (3) pulling each sleeve on his uniform up about an inch, and (4) wiping each hand on his uniform pants – and then sometimes repeating the whole process — before finally settling back into the box.
 Towards the end of his career this trait was very well known and often commented upon by broadcasters.
-Adding further to his "Human Rain Delay" moniker was his extremely fine bat control, which allowed him to foul off countless pitches.
+Adding further to his "Human Rain Delay" moniker was his extremely fine bat control, which allowed him to foul off pitches.

 Through June 16, 2009, Hargrove was tied for second of all Rangers players ever in career leadoff home runs, one behind the 9 by Ian Kinsler.